 ThaGataNegrra is an alternative hip-hop artist whose “...in-your-face” “kawaii-hop” sound was featured in two seasons of Hulu Original "East Los High".

 I ask that you actually check my work before sending a message, so no-one's time is wasted.
 If you are randomly casting a wide net, fishing and waiting to see who will bite, please skip me and move on to another artist.
+I've had more than one request to do something I definitely don't do, e.g.: sing male vocals.
 Thank you.

 Send me a note through the contact button above.